sipgate/sipgate.io/README.md

-busy            | The called party was busy cancel          | The caller hung up before the called party picked up noAnswer        | The called party rejected the call (e.g. through a DND setting)
+busy            | The called party was busy cancel          | The caller hung up before the called party picked up noAnswer        | The called party rejected the call (e.g. through a DND setting) congestion      | The called party could not be reached

 The XML response